ortus-docs/coldbox-docs/testing/model_object_testing/index.md

 * mockCacheBox : A mock Cache Factory class
 * mockWireBox : A mock WireBox Injector class

-> **Important** We do not initialize your model objects for you.
+> **Caution** We do not initialize your model objects for you.
 This is your job as you might need some mocking first.

 Basic Setup